lrspeiser/Cedar-Notebook/README.md

 # Cedar Notebook: Architecture & Agent Loop Overview

+## 🎉 Version 1.0 Release

+**Cedar Notebook v1.0** is now available with production-ready features including real-time debugging, cloud deployment, and a polished desktop experience.

 ## About Cedar Notebook

-Cedar Notebook is a Rust-first project that wraps the core Cedar agent into a multi-modal notebook experience.
+Cedar Notebook is a Rust-first desktop application that wraps the core Cedar agent into a native notebook experience.
-It exposes a CLI, an HTTP/WS server, and a Tauri desktop app; all three UIs delegate **all business logic** to a common backend.
+It's built with Tauri for a lightweight, secure desktop app that runs on macOS, Windows, and Linux.
-The backend contains the long-running agent loop, executors for Julia and shell tasks, data-catalog/metadata helpers, run management, and OpenAI key management.
+The app embeds a local backend server that contains the long-running agent loop, executors for Julia and shell tasks, data-catalog/metadata helpers, run management, and OpenAI key management.

 ### 🔑 Zero-Configuration API Key Management